-Here in this article, you will get to know about the potential reasons causing the error, i.e., and PowerPoint cannot play media and suggest appropriate solutions to fix the error first hand.
+Here in this article, you will get to know about the potential reasons causing the error PowerPoint cannot play media and the best solutions to fix this error.

 As an answer to this question, it is always suggested that if your device’s screen pops up with an error message, i.e., PowerPoint cannot play media, then you need to follow is the checklist mentioned below:

 - Try it on one other computer.
 Sometimes, due to any background application or software, the operating system cannot play the media files.
 Try to play them on another device to check if they work at all.